sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/01-identities-assessment.md

 ### Connect all of your users to Microsoft Entra ID and federate with on-premises identity systems

-**Has the organization integrated Microsoft Entra ID with existing on-premises identity systems to ensure seamless user access across environments?**
+**Has the organization integrated Microsoft Entra ID with existing on-premises identity systems to ensure seamless user access across environments?** (Score Advanced)

 - **Legacy:** Cloud identity is not federated with on-premises Active Directory using Microsoft Entra Connect.
 Users manage separate identities for cloud and on-premises environments, leading to inefficiencies and increased security risks due to the lack of centralized identity management.
     - Indicators: